amiralibavafa/login_js/README.md

 Contributions are welcome!
 Please open an issue for discussion on major changes or submit a pull request for minor improvements.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or feedback, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or feedback, please contact [bavafaamirali@hotmail.com](mailto:bavafaamirali@hotmail.com).